spoptchev/ktist/README.md

 #### Adding context

-To provide additional data to the scientist `Result` and `Experiments` you can use the `context` block to add a context provider:
+To provide additional data to the scientist `Result` and `Experiments` you can use the `context` lambda to add a context provider:

 ```kotlin
 val scientist = scientist<Boolean, Map<String, Boolean>> {